-Alfa Romeo MiTo Quadrifoglio Verde
+Alfa Romeo MiTo Quadrifoglio Verde review

 The Alfa MiTo Quadrifoglio Verde is an incredibly striking super-mini with a turbo-charged 170bhp 1.4-litre MutliAir engine, dynamic suspension and a wealth of options, and we think it looks attractive from all angles.
 Is it masculine or feminine?
 It’s impossible to tell, but it certainly received a volley of admiring glances and comments wherever it went.